 Its problems include cyclical employment, high housing costs, bad road links from east to west and problems of coastal protection.
 Chichester District Council and West Sussex County Council are actively dealing with these problems to overcome them.
 Both councils are Conservative.

-The sitting MP is Gillian Keegan.
+The conservative Parliamentary candidate for Chichester 2019 is Gillian Keegan.
 Her website can be found here.